 Now that you’ve learned all about effective IVR messaging strategies and seen some IVR message examples, you’re ready to create your own IVR trees.
 Remember to keep it simple, short, and informative.
 Present IVR messages in order of importance, use CTAs, let people know how long they’re going to have to wait on hold, and add promotional messages as you see fit.
-If you need any other additional assistance, check out this link.
 Good luck!

 Frequently Asked Questions